Portal A Interactive

-Portal A is a social video content company that creates brand and original entertainment.
-The company was founded in 2009 by three childhood friends, Nate Houghteling, Kai Hasson, and Zach Blume.
-As of 2024, Portal A is independently owned.
+Portal A is a brand and original content company founded in 2009 by three childhood friends, Nate Houghteling, Kai Hasson, and Zach Blume.
+As of 2024, Portal A is independently owned and based in San Francisco, Los Angeles, and New York.

 In 2019, Portal A entered into a strategic partnership with Brent Montgomery and Jimmy Kimmel's Wheelhouse Entertainment, with Wheelhouse taking a minority stake in the company.

 Original Content

-The studio created White Collar Brawler, an original digital series that ran for multiple seasons on TV with the Esquire Network.
+One of the company's first projects was White Collar Brawler, an original digital series that later ran for multiple seasons on TV with the Esquire Network.

 Portal A released Song Voyage, a comedy series shot in Asia following YouTube musical group The Gregory Brothers.
-The show was distributed by Disney's Maker Studios, and reached over 30 million views, including the viral "Chicken Attack" music video.
+The show was distributed by Disney's Maker Studios, and reached over 30 million views, including the viral "Chicken Attack".

-The studio released One Shot on Youtube Red in February 2018, an unscripted special with WilldaBeast Adams on a journey to find the next underground dance star.
+The studio released One Shot with YouTube Originals in February 2018, an unscripted special with WilldaBeast Adams on a journey to find the next underground dance star.
+Portal A produced State of Pride for YouTube Originals, a documentary feature film directed by Rob Epstein and Jeffrey Friedman.
+The film premiered at the opening night of South by Southwest and was named Best Documentary at the GLAAD Awards.
+In 2020, Portal A released the 60-minute special Ultimate Home Championship with YouTube Originals.

+Portal A produced the scripted original series Action Royale with Snapchat Originals, and released Level Up with Stephen Curry, an episodic series with Snapchat Originals and The Best Snaps Show, a daily talk show for Snapchat Originals.

 Portal A developed and produced 5 Minutes From Home, a series starring Stephen Curry.
 The series received 6 million views over its first three episodes.
 Lyft sponsored the second season of 5 Minutes From Home.

-In 2018, Portal A announced State of Pride for YouTube Originals, a documentary feature film directed by Rob Epstein and Jeffrey Friedman.
-The film premiered at the opening night of South by Southwest and was named Best Documentary at the GLAAD Awards.

-In 2020, Portal A announced the scripted original series Action Royale with Snapchat Originals, and released the 60-minute special Ultimate Home Championship with YouTube Originals.
-In 2023, Portal A released Level Up with Stephen Curry, an episodic series with Snapchat Originals.
+The company produced Year Five with Anthony Edwards and Ben Shelton's The Long Game.

 In 2023, Portal A announced Moonshots, a content fund for investing in independent projects with creators.
-In 2024, Portal A reported that they had allocated $1m in production and staff resources to over 20 Moonshots projects.
+In 2024, Portal A reported that they had allocated $1m in production and staff resources to over 20 Moonshots projects, including Five Star.